TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 When this option is enabled, encryption and decryption at the Application Server is disabled, i.e. the `skip_payload_crypto` field for the end device is enabled on the application level.
 The downlinks are expected to be scheduled from the AWS IoT, and not from the {{% tts %}}.

+### {{% tts %}} intermittently receives uplinks from my device, but with the FCnt gap.

+Your device probably does not have a good network coverage.
+Some common reasons:

+- The device is using SF7, while it should be using a higher SF for better coverage and reach.
+- There might be a conflict in receiving uplinks due to [synchronization of devices]({{< ref "/devices/best-practices#synchronization-backoff-and-jitter" >}}).

+Check your network coverage, and make sure your devices are within your gateway's reach and are using a suitable SF.

+### I can see some received uplinks in gateway Live data events, but I do not see them in device events.

+Possible causes and solutions:

+- The Network Server dropping uplink messages received from the gateway
+    - The uplinks could be coming from other devices in the gateways range, that are not registered in {{% tts %}}.
+In this case, you can just ignore them.
+    - If you are facing this while trying to activate a device, please double-check that the DevEUI and JoinEUI/AppEUI on {{% tts %}} and on your device match.
+- FCnt mismatch
+    - For ABP devices, the FCnt mismatch might occur if the device resets while the **Reset Frame Counters** option for the device is disabled.
+Try enabling the **Reset Frame Counters** option in the device's overview in {{% tts %}} Console, or by setting [MAC commands]({{< ref "/devices/mac-settings#available-mac-settings" >}}) using the CLI.
+    - For OTAA devices, the FCnt mismatch might occur due to missing packets.
+The maximum FCnt gap between two consecutive uplinks is `16384` according to the LoRaWAN specification.
+Try re-joining your OTAA device.
+- Using inappropriate frequencies
+    - This case applies only to ABP devices and EU/IN/AS frequency bands.
+Since the Network Server is initially accepting uplinks from devices only in default channels, uplinks from the device that is using non-default channels are dropped.
+In this case, **Factory Preset Frequencies** have to be set either in device's overview in {{% tts %}} Console, or by setting [MAC commands]({{< ref "/devices/mac-settings#available-mac-settings" >}}) using the CLI.
+If these settings are applied to an existing device, you might need to reset the device as well.